Alden Richards: Philanthropy

 In early 2020, he converted his restaurant to a temporary donation center to raise donations for the affected residents of Taal Volcano eruption.
-He was chosen by Department of Health (DOH) for Bida Solusyon campaign about COVID-19 prevention in July and Resbakuna campaign to promote vaccination against the virus in August 2020.
+He was chosen by Department of Health (DOH) Bida Solusyon campaign for COVID-19 prevention in July and Resbakuna campaign to promote vaccination against the virus in August 2020.
 He donated a thousand food packs to indigent families and health workers affected by pandemic.
-Richards became ambassador for Philippines End Tuberculosis campaign by United States Agency for International Development (USAID).
-In November 2020, he run a donation drive with AR game live-streaming for victims of Typhoon Ulysses.
+Richards was chosen by United States Agency for International Development (USAID) for Philippines End Tuberculosis campaign.
+In November 2020, he run a donation drive with AR game live-streaming for victims of Typhoon Vamco.

 He established the AR Foundation, Inc. (2021), a college scholarship program which supports low-income students.
-By August 2023, AR Foundation has 27 scholars and some of them have already graduated from college.
+By August 2023, AR Foundation has 27 scholars; some of them have already graduated from college.
 He became Philippine Animal Welfare Society (PAWS) ambassador in 2022.
 He participated in Century Tuna's Save our Seas campaign (SOS) for beach and coral reef clean-up drive in Batangas.

 In September 2023, Richards became the youngest member of Movie Workers Welfare Foundation (Mowelfund) He joined Dingdong Dantes in celebrating Mowelfund 50th Anniversary.
 Richards and Dantes were introduced as members of Mowelfund's Board of Trustees in March 2024.
 At the event, his company helped set-up free medical mission with cash raffle prizes to Mowelfund members.
-Boots Anson-Roa said that Richards partnered his up-coming projects with Mowelfund.
 He donated a thousand McDonald's burgers with portable water alongside hot meals from Kapuso Soup Kitchen to victims of Typhoon Carina in Navotas in July 2024.

-In partnership with Mowelfund and Green Media Events Company, he announced Lights, Camera, Run (Takbo para sa Pelikulang Pilipino), a fun-run raising event on May 11, 2025, for the benefits of Mowelfund members.
+In partnership with Mowelfund and Green Media Events, he announced Lights, Camera, Run (Takbo para sa Pelikulang Pilipino), a fun-run raising event for the benefits of Mowelfund members on May 11, 2025.
 He spent his early morning with book reading to Palatiw Elementary School students in Pasig City.
-In April 2025, Richards participated in the annual Run to Share 2025 for the benefit of I Want To Share Foundation in support of children with cancer in UP-Philippine General Hospital.
+In April 2025, he participated in the annual Run to Share, a run for fitness with a cause for the benefit of I Want To Share Foundation in support of children with cancer at Philippine General Hospital.

-In November 2025, Richard is introduced as global ambassador of Overseas Workers Welfare Administration (OWWA) by Atty.
-Patricia Yvonne Caunan, OWWA Administrator.
-He refused to accept his talent fee for the role designation, but accepted it as a way to give back to OFW.
+In November 2025, Richard was introduced as global ambassador of Overseas Workers Welfare Administration (OWWA) by Patricia Yvonne Caunan, OWWA administrator.
+In December 2015, he spent his whole day in Tahanan Walang Hagdan (People with Disabilities) in Rizal, Orthopedic Department of East Avenue Medical Center and Philippine Animal Welfare Society (PAWS) in Quezon City.